Tuvan Autonomous Oblast

 The Tuvan Autonomous Oblast was an autonomous oblast of the Soviet Union, created on 11 October 1944 following the annexation of the Tuvan People's Republic by the Soviet Union.
-On 10 October 1961, it was transformed into the Tuvan Autonomous Soviet Socialist Republic.
+On 10 October 1961, it was transformed into the Tuvan Autonomous Soviet Socialist Republic (Tuvan ASSR).
 On 31 March 1992, its successor, the Tuva Republic, became a constituent member of the Russian Federation.